|DATE:||April 18, 2019|

 |SUBJECT:||Paid Lunch Equity: Guidance for School Year 2019-20|

 Child Nutrition Programs

-In Section 760 of the Consolidated Appropriations Act, 2019 (Public Law 116-6) (the Appropriations Act), Congress provides that only school food authorities (SFAs) that had a negative balance in the nonprofit school food service account as of December 31, 2018, shall be required to establish prices for paid lunches according to the Paid Lunch Equity (PLE) provisions in Section 12(p) of the Richard B. Russell National School Lunch Act, 42 U.S.C.
-1760(p) and implemented in National School Lunch Program regulations at 7 CFR 210.14(e).
+In Section 760 of the Consolidated Appropriations Act, 2019 (PL 116-6) (the Appropriations Act), Congress provides that only school food authorities (SFAs) that had a negative balance in the nonprofit school food service account as of Dec.
+31, 2018, shall be required to establish prices for paid lunches according to the Paid Lunch Equity (PLE) provisions in Section 12(p) of the Richard B. Russell National School Lunch Act, 42 USC 1760(p) and implemented in National School Lunch Program regulations at 7 CFR 210.14(e).

-Consistent with the terms of the Appropriations Act, this memorandum provides notice that any SFA with a positive or zero balance in its nonprofit school food service account as of December 31, 2018, is exempt from PLE pricing requirements found at 7 CFR 210.14(e) for School Year (SY) 2019-20.
-SFAs that had a negative balance in the nonprofit school food service account as of December 31, 2018, must follow PLE requirements when establishing their prices for paid lunches in SY 2019-20.
+Consistent with the terms of the Appropriations Act, this memorandum provides notice that any SFA with a positive or zero balance in its nonprofit school food service account as of Dec.
+31, 2018, is exempt from PLE pricing requirements found at 7 CFR 210.14(e) for school year (SY) 2019-20.
+SFAs that had a negative balance in the nonprofit school food service account as of Dec.
+31, 2018, must follow PLE requirements when establishing their prices for paid lunches in SY 2019-20.

 State agencies are reminded to distribute this memorandum to program operators.
 Program operators should direct any questions concerning this guidance to their state agency.
 State agencies with questions should contact the appropriate FNS regional office.